moritzebeling/herbert.gd/README.md

 An archive website for the visual communication department at Bauhaus-University Weimar, Germany.

 ## Contributions welcome
 If you want to contribute to this project, feel free to get in touch, open an issue or create a pull request.
+Read more below at branching.

 ## System requirements for development
 - PHP 7.4